 Ground-up approach - Think about how we have engaged in some bad habits throughout out the course of the day.
 During a dynamic warm-up is the time to rewire how you should move from the ground up.
 We like to use this approach from 90/90 position, side-lying, quadruped, tall kneeling, half kneeling and standing.
 This helps reconfigure the overall posture that you will need for your training to have the most effect.

-Activation work - This is the time to take advantage of the new range of motion gained through tips one and two.
-Activation is how the smaller muscles and the bigger muscles they support all firing together properly.
+This is the time to take advantage of the new range of motion gained through tips one and two.
+Activation is how the smaller muscles and the bigger muscles support each other, all firing together properly.

 Here is an example of a simple warm-up that will take no more than 8 mins for a squatting and pressing day: